yi-mei-ecco/yi-mei-ecco.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* PhD in Computer Science, University of Science and Technology of China, 2010
-* M.S. in Jekyll, GitHub University, 2014
+* MSc in Computer Science, University of Science and Technology of China, 2007
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* BSc in Mathematics, University of Science and Technology of China, 2005

 Work experience
 ======